YaLTeR/niri/wiki/Configuration:-Window-Rules.md

 Set the default width for the new window.

+This works for floating windows too, despite the word "column" in the name.

 ```kdl
 // Give Blender and GIMP some guaranteed width on opening.
 window-rule {